-There are a lot of good reasons why you should update your posts and pages regularly, but one of the biggest reasons is that Google loves updated content.
+There are a lot of good reasons why you should update old posts and pages regularly, but one of the biggest reasons is that Google loves updated content.

 Even if you only know a little about search engine optimization, you probably have heard that Google likes sites with fresh content.
 Older content may contain outdated facts or not be as up-to-date as new content.
 This is one of the reasons Google and other search engines favor new content.

 To improve the keyword optimization on your page

-When I update a post, I look at the keyword optimization I currently have on the page.
+When I update an old post, I look at the keyword optimization I currently have on the page.
 I look at my stats in Google Search Console and evaluate how that keyword is performing.

 Is my page being found for that keyword?
 Or is it being found for different keywords or variations of my keyword phrase that I hadn’t thought about optimizing for?